 5. Visit the Triskel Arts Centre – the art centre of the city

 Whether its live music, cinema or festivals, the Cork locals are proud of the arts in their city.
-Locals love to head to the Triskal Arts Centre where they can enjoy live jazz or classical music concerts, various art exhibits and cultural events including cultural cinema.
+If you’re looking for one of the best things to do in Cork, locals love to head to the Triskal Arts Centre where they can enjoy live jazz or classical music concerts, various art exhibits and cultural events including cultural cinema.
 It’s a great evening out in the heart of Cork City.

 Address: Triskel Arts Centre, Tobin St, Cork, Ireland